SigitGamers/HubTransfer_v1/README.md

 4. Restart Your Proxy Server in Console
 5. Done!!

-# Command:
+# Commands:
+  • /hub for Transfering Your to Lobby Server
+  • /lobby for Transfering Your to Lobby Server
-Use Command /hub to Transfering Your to Lobby Server
+  • Or Use command /spawn for Transfering Your in Proxy Server to Lobby Server

 # HubTransfer_v1